hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_provisioned_cluster_instance.html.markdown

 A `cluster_vm_access_profile` block supports the following:

-* `authorized_ip_ranges` - (Optional) The ranges of IP Address or CIDR for SSH access to VMs in the provisioned cluster.
+* `authorized_ip_ranges` - (Required) The ranges of IP Address or CIDR for SSH access to VMs in the provisioned cluster.
 Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

 ---

 A `control_plane_profile` block supports the following:

-* `vm_size` - (Required) VM sku size of the control plane nodes.
+* `vm_size` - (Required) The VM sku size of the control plane nodes.
 Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

 * `count` - (Optional) The number of control plane nodes.
 The count should be an odd number.
 Defaults to `1`.

 * `host_ip` - (Optional) The IP Address of the Kubernetes API server.
-Conflicts with `network_profile.0.load_balancer_profile`.
 Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

 ~> **NOTE:** The `control_plane_profile.host_ip` and `load_balancer_profile` cannot be specified together.